minhtrang4078/How-I-create-a-PowerBI-report/README.md

   • Lack of data culture within a department

-## Steps
-### Business understanding
-#### Audience
+## Process to creat an efficient Power BI report
+### Step 1: Understanding a report's purposes
-Features combined into a report based on our audience.
+- Firstly, understand the audience demand: Features combined into a report based on our audience.
 Operational and analytical audiences may required different demands.
+- Next, understand the business problem: for example, which is the key KPI that should be included?

-### Data Understanding and Preparation
+### Step 2: Data Understanding and Preparation
-Follow the ELT process, and handle the data in Power Pivot with DAX language.
+- Follow the ELT process, and handle the data in Power Pivot with DAX language.
+- Which data is possible and which data should be collected additionally?
+- This is the technical part, which will be shown while checking the *.pbix file

-### Build the report
+### Step 3: Build the report
-#### Features included in the report
+#### Consider features included in the report
+All of the features
 - Drill Mode: Drill up and Drill through
 - Tooltip
 - What If Analysis